nyberry/HDPM097/README.md

 - `technical_appendix/final_appendix/notebooks/final_appendix_gemini.ipynb`
 - `technical_appendix/final_appendix/notebooks/final_appendix_codex.ipynb`

 This submission provides two final appendix notebooks rather than a single consolidated notebook.
 This is deliberate and reflects the comparative design of the assignment.
 The project did not simply aim to recreate the Monks et al. model once; it aimed to compare how that recreation proceeded under two different AI-assisted workflows.
-Keeping separate final appendices preserves that distinction more clearly for a marker, because each notebook shows the full end-to-end logic, outputs and validation results for one workflow without collapsing the methodological differences between them.
-In other words, two final appendices better support the research question of the assignment than one merged appendix would.
+Keeping separate final appendices supports that research goal more clearly, because each notebook shows the full end-to-end logic, outputs and validation results for one workflow, and allows comparison of the methodological differences between them.

 The `technical_appendix/final_appendix/` folder contains: